liliana0514/workshop/Macrame workshop.md

-# Macrame Workshop Instructions

-## Hi! 👋 Welcome to my project!
+# Hi! 👋 Welcome to Macrame Workshop Instructions

 ![Macrame Flower Keychain](photo/photo_1.jpg)

 Today, we're going to make this Macrame Flower Keychain 🌸!
 Here are the materials you'll need to prepare: